Jennifer Benoit, Optometry, Class of 2022

 , I felt occupational therapy was the best path to follow.
 Once I started observing occupational therapists, I had no doubt in my mind this was the career for me.
 And now at Salus, I have the opportunity to follow my dreams and work towards a degree in occupational therapy!

 Along with my passion for Athletes Helping Athletes

 , in which I am still a volunteer, I enjoy working as a therapy aide for occupational therapists and physical therapists at Magee Rehab, spending time with my family and friends, going to the beach, and trying out new places to eat!

 Stephanie Thai, Optometry, Class of 2021

 Hi!
-My name is Stephanie Thai and I'm a first-year Optometry student at Salus University.
-I received my bachelor of science degree in biology with a minor in mathematics from James Madison University, a huge university located in Southern Virginia.
+My name is Stephanie Thai and I'm a second-year optometry student at Salus University.
+I received my Bachelor of Science degree in Biology with a minor in Mathematics from James Madison University, a huge university located in Southern Virginia.